artilatw/docs/matrix800/backup_restore.md

 The **Matrix-800** supports full system backup and restore functionality through its USB Type-C port.
 This feature allows you to create a complete image of the Linux kernel, root filesystem, and user data, which can then be restored onto another **Matrix-800** unit.

 > [!CAUTION]
-> Backup and restore operations are only supported between Matrix-800 units with **identical Linux kernel versions**.
-Before restoring, verify both the source and target devices report the same kernel version using `uname -r`.
+> Before restoring, verify both the source and target devices report the same kernel version using `uname -r`.
 Restoring an image across different kernel versions may result in an unbootable or unstable system.

 ## Backup (or Cloning)